joes0451/ADev/ReadMe.txt

 		When using Run it's important to use Stop to kill the background daemon Thread when you're finished.

-		A Command Option for adding to 'build apk', like "--split-per-abi" or "--flavor app2".
+		A Command Option for adding to 'build apk', like "--split-per-abi" or "--flavor app2" is available in config.properties.

 		An Emulator, or device, must be running before you select 'Run'.